tonyz0212/organic_shop_app/README.md

-# OShop - Organic Shopping App
+# Zhu's Shop - Organic Shopping App

+You can just use https://oshop-c55c2.firebaseapp.com/ to visit the Page

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.

 ## Development server